-The Greenbelt is 20,000 hectares of green space, including farms, forests and wetlands.
+The Greenbelt comprises 20,000 hectares of green space, including farms, forests and wetlands.
 It was created in the 1950s to protect the rural land bordering the Capital from urban sprawl.
 It has since become the largest publicly owned greenbelt in the world.
 Most of the Greenbelt (14,950 hectares) is owned by the NCC.

-A place for science
+A place for nature and for people

 A place for nature